Strivin0311/ai-learning/tasks/nlp/survey.md

 # Survey for NLP
-*Here's some resources about Survey for NLP*
+*Here're some resources about Survey for NLP*